Supervisory ICT Risk and Cybersecurity

 What will happen to the current applicable Guidelines (European Supervisory Authorities’ Guidelines and the MFSA’s Guidance Document)?

-The applicability of the ESA’s Guidelines is expected to be reviewed by the ESAs in due course, taking into account the legal deadlines for the Regulatory and Implementing Technical Standards.
+the applicability of the ESA’s Guidelines is expected to be reviewed by the ESAs in due course, taking into account the legal deadlines for the Regulatory and Implementing Technical Standards.

 Is there any interaction between DORA and other cyber-related EU Directives?
 What about existing industry standards best practices?